 Android add-ons (also referred to as "mobile add-ons") are Android apps that can be called from Google Docs or Google Sheets editor apps on a mobile device, and are built by developers like you to enhance or extend the capabilities of those editors.
 Android add-ons can use the Apps Script API to directly execute functions in Apps Script projects.
 This allows Android add-ons to retrieve and manipulate data from a Google Doc or Sheet using standard Apps Script techniques.
-Just like desktop add-ons, Android add-ons allow you to craft custom user interfaces — but with the full capabilities of the Android platform at your disposal.
+Just like desktop add-ons, Android add-ons let you to craft custom user interfaces—but with the full capabilities of the Android platform at your disposal.

 Using Android Add-ons